knthslai/venture-DEMO/README.md

     <br />
   </p>
   <img src="screenshots/Characters.png" alt="Tablet Demo" >
+  <h3> Let's get to work! </h3>
   <p align="center">
     This is where I aim to utilize my knowledge in building a web platform to create a live interactive experience between players and the dungeon master.
-An intuitive and user-friendly display to help start the curiosity of solving in-game puzzles and battles.
+With an intuitive and user-friendly display to help start the curiosity of solving in-game puzzles and battles.
     <br />
     <br />
   </p>